-SURJ-Twin Cities is a Minnesota chapter of Showing Up for Racial Justice (SURJ).
-SURJ is a national network of groups and individuals organizing white people for racial justice.
+SURJ-Twin Cities is a Minnesota chapter of Showing Up for Racial Justice (SURJ)—a national network of groups and individuals organizing white people for racial justice.
 White people have been told for years by Black, Indigenous, and people of color (BIPOC) activists that we need to educate and organize our own people.
 So that’s what we try to do at SURJ-TC.

 SURJ-TC organizes white people to build the political will needed to end white supremacy.
 We do this through political education, direct action, self reflection, and community-building, and by following the example and leadership of BIPOC partners.